saiyam3214/WebDev-Template-For-Beginners/README.md

 # WebDev-Template-For-Beginners
-it is a shell script (.sh) that creates index.html,script.js,style.css and two folders assets and components
+it is a shell script (.sh) that creates index.html,script.js,style.css and a folder assets , it also connects the css and js files with html automatically

 To make this script globally in your system, so that you can run it anywhere 1 .
 Rename this file from createweb.sh to createweb only